UP SD40-2 3295

 Campbell scale chain.
 The

-lights were made from fiber
+light lenses were made from

-optic material, carefully heated
+fiber optic material, carefully

-to form a lens shape.
+heated to form a lens shape.